mroberge/hydrofunctions/docs/contributing.rst

       - all your subsequent commits get added to the pull request automatically.
 - Don't apologize for mistakes or not being done yet!

-Standards for the Ideal Pull Request
+Standards for the ideal pull request
 ------------------------------------
 *"We are all in the gutter, but some of us are looking at the stars."* -Oscar Wilde